AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Connect to an instance/Connect to an ApsaraDB for MongoDB instance by using the program code.md

 -   Obtain the connection strings of an ApsaraDB for MongoDB instance based on the instance type.
 For more information, see the following topics:
     -   [Overview of replica set instance connections]()
     -   [Overview of sharded cluster instance connections]()
--   Download and install the official driver package of your language.For more information, visit Start Developing with MongoDB.
+-   Download and install the official driver package of your language.
+For more information, visit Start Developing with MongoDB.

 **Note:**